Bubblr-Inc/ai-vault-aws-installation/README.md

 These are found in the env section.
 (Note - you can create a new values file called myValues.yaml or similar to over-ride the built in values file.
 You will need to remember to supply this at the command line when you install the chart using the helm --values flag.

 ```
-  gpcBaseUrl: "https://aivault.myorg.tld"  #Change this to your own value
+ env:
+  gpcBaseUrl: "https//aivault.myorg.tld"  #Replace this with your domain name you want to use to access ai vault
-  gptDataDbUser: "yourdbuser"     #Change this to the database user from the Running database
+  gptDataDbUser: "yourdbuser"  # Replace this with your db user
-  gptDataDbHost: "yourdbhost" #change this to the postgres writer name
+  gptDataDbHost: "yourdbhost"  # Replace this with your db host
-  gptDataDbName: "ai_vault"
+  gptDataDbName: "ai_vault"    # Optional replace this with your db name
   nlpApiUrl: "http://ai-vault-entity-svc/entities"
-  mailFrom: "support@bubblr.com"
+  mailFrom: "yourmailuser"  # Replace this with your mail from address
-  mailServer: "smtp.office.365.com"
+  mailServer: "smtp.office.365.com" # Replace this with your mailserver
-  mailServerPort: "587"
+  mailServerPort: "587"  # Replace this with your mailserver port
-  smtpLoginId: "support@bubblr.com"
+  initialUser: "support@bubblr.com" # Replace this with your email address for the initial user login
+  smtpLoginId: "yoursmtploginid"  ## Replace this with your smtp login ID
   aiSeekEnterPriseService: "https://aiseek-enterprise.production.prodsvc.com"
 ```